Hidden Vegetable Pasta Sauce takes a favorite

 Add garlic and cook another 1-2 minutes until fragrant.

 Pour in cans of tomatoes and 2 cups of veggie puree.

 Simmer at least 20-30 minutes, longer is better.

-Okay so tell me – it spaghetti sauce a staple in your house?
-What would you use this hidden veggie spaghetti sauce on?
+So, tell me – it spaghetti sauce a staple in your house?
+What would you use this hidden vegetable spaghetti sauce on?
 Let me know in the comments!

 My mom always puts carrots and her sauce as well.
 I married into an Italian family and put my own spin on my husband’s sauce by adding squash or pumpkin puree.
 The first time I did it my husband was horrified LOL.
 The kids don’t know it’s in there and gobble it up. 🙂

 Oh my gosh.
 I completely approve of this pasta sauce!
 And, I’m super picky about mine.
 We pretty much make ours the same, but we add a little dried basil.
 I love it 🙂

 How many onions?
 This recipe is a god sent 🙂